 Conclusion 2: I have greater expectations of my writing

 I should be a much better writer now, shouldn’t I?
 I should know what I’m doing, right?
 The process should be easier and should yield better quality writing faster, correct?
-And the thing is, I am better, it just doesn’t feel that way right now.
+Correct, correct and correct.

-I had forgotten that the rule, first beautifully articulated by Ernest Hemingway:
+I had forgotten that the rule, so beautifully articulated by Ernest Hemingway:

 ‘The first draft of anything is shit’

 STILL APPLIES TO ME!
 This rule applies to all writers and all first drafts.
 It does not discriminate.